 Next you reach the Button, where more options are available to you, adding the green boxes to all of those that were available in the earlier positions.

-Finally, you reach the Small Blind.
-In this position, the chart suggests you can open with any cards in any of the coloured boxes.
+Then you reach the Small Blind.
+In this position, the chart suggests you can open with any cards in any of the coloured boxes except for pink.

 Any boxes that are white are those you would usually never open.